-That’s right: If you’re a graduating high school student living in one of the rice-growing states (Arkansas, California, Louisiana, Mississippi, Missouri, or Texas), you can apply to this whacky scholarship.
+That’s right: If you’re a graduating high school student living in one of the rice-growing states (Arkansas, California, Louisiana, Mississippi, Missouri, or Texas), you can apply to this wacky scholarship.

-Are you a master puppeteer, or well on your way to becoming one?
-Do you want to get away from the U.S. to really improve your marionette skills?
+Are you a master puppeteer or well on your way to becoming one?
+Do you want to get away from the United States to really improve your marionette skills?
 Well, look no further.

 Finally, being taller than everyone else is paying off!
-Are you a man who’s 6 feet, 2 inches tall or above, or a woman 5 feet, 10 inches tall or above?
+Are you a man who’s at least 6 feet, 2 inches tall, or a woman at least 5 feet, 10 inches tall?
 Tall Clubs International (TCI) wants to reward you for being above average height.

 Yep, you read that right.
 Fancy yourself a graphic designer?
 Or are you handy with a paintbrush?
 You can send in your best holiday, birthday, or get-well artwork for a chance to win a whopping scholarship prize with the Gallery Collection.
 The winner is chosen by popular vote, so make sure you get every member of your extended family on board!